xl33zy/tasks/out/production/tasks/README.md

 How solved - through recursion to print every element in reversed order.
 Problem 8 - You are given a string “s”, write the function for checking whether “s” is all consists of digits.
-How solved -
-Problem 9 -
+How solved - through recursion and checking the characters of string Problem 9 - You are given numbers“n” and “k”,write the program that finds binomial coefficient.
 How solved -
 Problem 10 -
 How solved -